Finn-Land/IoTCourseMP/Vincent/Days/Fourthday.md

 Then a reflection on my own work, I think I did a great job today.
 I found it really clever from myself to use two different codes, that we already previously made, to recycle them.
 Futhermore i'm glad that I didn't use ChatGPT in the final part, and just read the official documentation.
 I think this was the best call, because reading the documentation allows me to better understand the material instead of copy and paste what ChatGPT gives me.
 Now I think I can make it again, without using Google or ChatGPT.

 For tomorrow I want to continue on the same feet as today.
 Overall I'm glad with what I made today.

+Stefan and I helped eachother with the discord bot, I read the official documentation on the discord bot, so I could explain it a bit better to other people and to Stefan.